tigt/ptv/11ty/index.md

 - Additive instead of multiplicative math, so the numbers don’t match exactly but we try to make them feel about the same.
 - Each Pokémon can have a Bonus Move: a 5th move slot filled by their Trainer’s Class(es).
-- PP now works more like an MP bar for each character.
+- PP has been replaced with AP, which works as more of a spendable resource each character has instead of tracking usage of each Move.
 - New Moves added (not many).
 - New Abilities added (many).
 - Lackluster Abilities got “Bonus Stats” to make them more worth choosing, which increase the user’s Stats just by having those Abilities.